geemus/showoff-community/slides/04_conclusion.md

-!SLIDE
-# More than Business Models are Outdated #

-!SLIDE
+!SLIDE bullets incremental
-# Reframing Changes Conversations #
+# Homework: #

-!SLIDE
+* Seek Engagement Through Conversation
-# Conversations Define Culture #
+* Improve Conversations to Improve Culture

-!SLIDE
-# Be the Culture You Want to See in the World #
+* Be the Culture You Want to See

 !SLIDE
 # Thanks! #